schism-dev/schism/docs/input-output/param.md

 If `iloadtide=2`, a simple scaling specified by `loadtide_coef` is used to reduce the gravity.
 If `iloadtide=3`, the scaling is dependent on the local depth _a la_ Stepanov & Hughes (2004), with a maximum value of `loadtide_coef`.
-If `iloadtide=4`, SAL is calculated using spherical harmonics on a global regular 1-degree longitude-latitude grid (360 x 181 points, including both poles).
+If `iloadtide=4`, SAL is calculated using spherical harmonics on a configurable global regular longitude-latitude grid. `nlon_gs` is the number of distinct longitude points and must be at least 4.
+`nlat_gs` is the number of latitude points, including both poles, and must be between 3 and 1025.
+The longitude spacing is `360 / nlon_gs` degrees and the latitude spacing is `180 / (nlat_gs - 1)` degrees.
+Their defaults are 360 and 181, which give the existing 1-degree
+grid.
+For equal spacing, set `nlon_gs = 2 * (nlat_gs - 1)`; for example, use 720 and 361 for 0.5 degrees.
 `nstep_sal` sets the calculation interval in time steps for this option.
 It must be at least 1 and defaults to 1.
 SAL is calculated on the first step after initialization, then every `nstep_sal` steps.
 The most recently calculated SAL field is used between calculations.